Leadership Adventure Semester FAQs

 *If students choose to apply to Western Carolina University for academic credit, they are responsible for the cost of application and tuition.

 A 529 plan is an education savings plan operated by a state or educational institution that is designed to help families set aside funds for future college costs.
 We recommend families who are interested in using funds from a 529 plan to pay for Adventure Treks programming reach out directly to their fiduciary/529 plan administrator.
-In general, we have found that it may be possible to put funds towards for-credit courses specifically, but not necessarily larger tuition or fees.
-Many 529 plans will only distribute funds for institutions with a US Department of Education school code, for which Adventure Treks is not eligible to apply.
-However, each agency has different requirements depending on the plan and state, because of this, we recommend families contact their plan administrator directly to understand what may be possible.
+Each agency has different requirements depending on the plan and state, because of this, we recommend families contact their plan administrator directly to understand what may be possible.